 Types of Hedging Strategies

-If you want to use a Forex hedging strategy with an US Forex broker it’s not possible because hedging was banned in 2009 by CFTC.
+If you want to use a Forex hedging strategy with a US Forex broker, it’s not possible.
+Hedging was banned in 2009 by CFTC.
 However, if you want to get around the FIFO rule you can use multiple currencies to hedge your transactions.

 Now, we’re going to show you one forex hedging strategy that uses multiple currencies to hedge.
 You might need to read this a few times you haven’t read this before.